Herbert Maryon: Keswick School of Industrial Art, 1900–1904

 Particularly in more utilitarian works, Maryon's designs at the Keswick School tended to emphasise form over design.
 As he would write a decade later, "[o]ver-insistence on technique, craftsmanship which proclaims 'How clever am I!' quite naturally elbows out artistic feeling.
 One idea must be the principal one; and if that happens to be technique, the other goes."
-Design should be determined by intention, he wrote: as an objet or as an object for use.
+Design should be determined by intention, he wrote: as an artistic objet or a utilitarian object.
 Hot water jugs, tea pots, sugar bowls and other tableware that Maryon designed were frequently raised from a single sheet of metal, retaining the hammer marks and a dull lustre.
 Many of these were displayed at the 1902 Home Arts and Industries Exhibition, where the school won 65 awards, along with an altar cross designed by Maryon for Hexham Abbey, and were praised for showing "a remarkably good year's work in the finer kinds of craft and decoration".
 At the same event a year later more than £35 worth of goods were sold, including a copper jug Maryon designed which was acquired by the Manchester School of Art for its Arts and Crafts Museum.
 On the strength of these and other achievements, Maryon's salary, which in 1902 had amounted in his estimation to between £185 and £200, was raised to £225.

 Maryon's four-year tenure at Keswick was assisted by four designers who also taught drawing: G. M. Collinson, Isobel McBean, Maude M. Ackery, and Dorothea Carpenter.
 Hired from leading art schools and serving for a year each, the four helped the school keep abreast of modern design.
 Eight full-time workers helped execute the designs when Maryon joined in 1900, rising to 15 by 1903.
 Maryon also had the help of his sisters: Edith Maryon designed at least one work for the school, a 1901 relief plaque of Hardwicke Rawnsley, while Mildred Maryon, who the 1901 census listed as living with her sister, worked for a time as an enameller at the school.
 Both Herbert and Mildred Maryon worked on an oxidised silver and enamel casket that was presented to Princess Louise upon her 1902 visit to the Keswick School; Herbert Maryon was responsible for the design and his sister for the enamelling, with the resulting work being termed "of a character highly creditable to the School" in The Magazine of Art.
 Strife with colleagues eventually led to Maryon's departure.
 In July 1901 Collinson had left due to a poor working relationship, and Maryon was often in conflict with the school's management committee, which was chaired by Edith Rawnsley and frequently made decisions without his knowledge.
 When in August 1904 Carpenter, in friction with Maryon, resigned, the committee decided to give Maryon three-months' notice.